agb32/cosmadoc/docs/source/jupyter.md

 ## Adding a venv to Jupyter

+The simplest way is to use the makeJupyterVenv.sh script:

+`
+module load cosma python/X.Y.Z makeJupyterVenv.sh VENVNAME`
+`

-Use the following recipe to add your own venv to your Jupyter session.
+Or if you wish to have more control, you can use the following recipe to add your own venv to your Jupyter session.

 ```
 # cd to your apps directory - a good place for putting code/libraries/venvs